ShowBaba/GADS-Practice-Project/README.md

 Associate Android Developer Practice Project

 # Getting started
-This sample uses the Gradle build system.
+This application uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.